-The Barrys and Kadens first met in 2000 when their children attended the same Madison school, and then grew closer when both homeschooled their children and then organized family functions together.
+The Barrys and Kadens families met in 2000 when their children attended the same Madison school.
+They grew closer when both homeschooled their children and organized family functions together.
 The families remained in touch even after the Kadens moved to North Carolina in 2011.

 David and Lisa Kaden adopted Selah in May of 2006.
-At the time, the girl was 19-months-old and had suffered neglection and was malnourished.
+At the time, the girl was 19-months-old, suffered neglect and was malnourished.

 Due to the trauma she sustained as a baby, the criminal complaint says, Selah “had difficulty developing trusting relationships.”

-In 2014, Selah “began counseling for various behavioral and emotional problems,” the complaints said, before she would eventually receive medication.
+In 2014, Selah “began counseling for various behavioral and emotional problems.”
+She would eventually receive medication, according to the complaint.

 During this same time, Selah’s older sister was sent to live with the Barrys for several months in an informal foster care arrangement.

-Selah’s behavior worsened in early 2018, and her younger sister required surgery out of state, according to the complaint.
+Selah’s behavior worsened in early 2018, and her younger sister required surgery out of state, the complaint said.

 David and Lisa Kaden, needing the space and time to deal with their youngest’s medical needs, again arranged to have one of their daughters fostered by the Barrys over the summer.
 This time it was Selah.

-David dropped Selah off at the Barry’s Iowa County farm on April 24, 2018, according to the complaint.
+According to the complaint, David dropped Selah off at the Barrys’ Iowa County farm on April 24, 2018.

 Selah called home several times until the day of her death, including once on Mother’s Day and again on the anniversary of her adoption.
 The last call was May 24.